 Pacific sardines are a tremendous fish to add to your diet.
-These little guys are chock full of minerals, Omega-3 fatty acids (they contain ten times more Omega-3s than mackerel) and protein.
+These little guys are chock full of minerals, Omega-3 fatty acids (they contain ten times more Omega-3s than mackerel), and protein.

-Sardines contain calcium, potassium, selenium, Vitamin D, iron and phosphorous.
+Sardines contain calcium, potassium, selenium, Vitamin D, iron, and phosphorous.
 And because they are way low on the food chain, eating only plants and not other fish, these guys don’t contain toxins found in other types of seafood.

-Pacific sardines, fished from the US and Canada, are on the Monteray Bay Aquarium Seafood Watch list as a “Best Choice.”
+Pacific sardines, fished from the US and Canada, are on the Monterey Bay Aquarium Seafood Watch list as a “Best Choice.”
 These little fishes are actually considered an underused resource of the sea!
 The same cannot be said about Atlantic sardines, which have been overfished in the Mediterranean, leading to depleting populations of this species of sardine.

 Now, it’s time for your Trick:

 Canned sardines make a delicious snack when spread on toast or crackers with a drizzle of olive oil and a sprinkle of sea salt and fresh ground pepper.

 When shopping for fresh sardines, look for whole fishes with shiny skin, bright eyes, smooth bellies with no bloating, and a mildly fishy scent.

 - 2 tablespoons extra-virgin olive oil

 - 1/2 teaspoon freshly ground pepper

 - 3 medium roma tomatoes cut into large chunks